Crozzers/EmailBlocker/README.md

 If that does happen (unlikely) then emails usually aren't deleted right away.
 They usually get moved to the "trash" folder.
 If you need those emails back, go there and move them back to the inbox

 **Run**:
-This will take the configuration you have currently, not the save file but your currrent on-screen settings, and run through your inbox deleting the relevant emails.
+This will take the configuration you have currently, not the save file but your current on-screen settings, and run through your inbox deleting the relevant emails.
 I suggest that if you run this you should go to your gmail's "trash" folder and double-check that the correct emails were in fact blocked to ensure that the settings you have configured will have the desired effect.

 **Run the current config when the computer starts** [Windows Only]:
 Create a script that will run this program whenever you sign into your account.

 It will create a the folder `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\EmailBlockerLite` and copy the embedded python interpreter, `EmailBlockerLite.py` and `filter_emails.py` to that directory.
-Then, similar to the run button, this will take the configuration you have currently (not the save file but your currrent on-screen settings) but it will save them to another `settings.json` file in the newly created directory.
+Then, similar to the run button, this will take the configuration you have currently (not the save file but your current on-screen settings) but it will save them to another `settings.json` file in the newly created directory.
 Finally, it creates the file `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\EmailBlocker.bat`, which will run the program.

 **Remove startup tasks** [Windows Only]: